The Deposition of Christ (Mark 15:42-47)

 Comparing the gospels, we learn that there were many people present with Christ at the cross.
 This included St John the Apostle, the Virgin Mary, St Mary Magdalene, St Mary (the wife of Clopas) and Salome.
 After his death, they were joined by two secret disciples of Christ, Joseph of Arimathaea and Nicodemus (John 19:38-39).

 Joseph of Arimathaea bravely went to see the Roman governor Pontius Pilate.
 He asked for permission to take Christ’s body down.
 Only when Pilate was sure that Christ really was dead did he say yes.
-So Joseph, probably with help from others, unfastened Christ from the cross.
+So Joseph, with help from others, unfastened Christ from the cross (cf Acts 13:29).

 The grief of the Virgin Mary at the cross was foretold by Simeon during the Presentation of the Christ child at the Temple.
-After predicting a hard time for Christ, Simeon told his mother: “and a sword will pierce your own soul too.”
+After predicting opposition to Christ, Simeon told his mother: “and a sword will pierce your own soul too.”
 (Luke 2:35).
 This prophecy came true for her in Christ’s final hours.

-This sculpted and painted scene of the Deposition of Christ is found within St Chad’s Cathedral, Birmingham.
+This stone sculpture picturing the Deposition of Christ is found within Our Most Holy Redeemer and St Thomas More, in Chelsea.
 It’s the 13th Station of the Cross and therefore one of a set.
-It was carved in 1875 by the respected Belgian painter, Albrecht de Vriendt.
-In keeping with the Gothic Revival style of the cathedral, it presents the mourners as people from the Middle Ages.
+It was carved in the year 2000 by the Irish sculptor, Ken Thompson.

 Where to find this work of art